bhklens/blog/_posts/2025-04-08-life-cycle-of-real-estate-project.md

 layout: post
 title:  "Understanding the Life Cycle of a Residential Real Estate Project in India"
 author: priyank
-categories: [ General ]
+categories: [ Real Estate ]
+tags: [Awareness]
 image: assets/images/lifecycle.jpg
 date: 2025-04-08 18:15:00 +0530
-beforetoc: "When I was buying a house, one thing I genuinely missed was understanding the entire life cycle of a real estate project.
+beforetoc: "When I was buying a house, one thing I genuinely struggled with was understanding the full life cycle of a real estate project.
 Is an Occupancy Certificate necessary, or is a Completion Certificate enough?
 Is a Sale Deed the same as an Agreement to Sale?
-There were so many questions but no answers.
-Here’s a simple explanation, based on what I’ve learned."
+There were so many questions, but no clear answers.
+Here’s a simple explanation based on what I’ve learned."
 toc: true
 ---